EnMAP-Box/enmap-box-documentation/source/usr_section/usr_gettingstarted.rst

 Furthermore, the EnMAP-Box :ref:`Processing Algorithms` provider is available in the Processing Toolbox.

     .. figure:: ../img/manual_gui.png
+        :width: 100%
         :align: center

         The Graphical User Interface (GUI) of the EnMAP-Box on first open

 .. tip:: Have a look at the :ref:`User Manual <gui>` for a detailed description of the GUI.